-- The handles on the front and rear side of the device are not for carrying! - Because of its weight, transport by hand should be avoided where possible.
+The handles on the front and rear side of the device are not for carrying!
+Their purpose is to move the device in or out of a cabinet slot.
+Because of its weight, transport by hand should be avoided where possible.
 If unavoidable then only the housing should be held and not on the exterior parts (handles, DC terminal, rotary knobs).

-- Do not transport when switched on or connected! - When relocating the equipment use of the original packing is recommended - The device should always be carried and mounted horizontally - Use suitable safety clothing, especially safety shoes, when carrying the equipment, as due to its weight a fall can have serious consequences.
+Do not transport when switched on or connected!
+When relocating the equipment use of the original packing is recommended The device should always be carried and mounted horizontally Use suitable safety clothing, especially safety shoes, when carrying the equipment, as due to its weight a fall can have serious consequences.